ctrich/Capstone/README.md

  	UpdateCustomerController.java line 174
 	LoginController.java line 120

-### Write code to provide an alert if there is an appointment within 15 minutes of the user’s log-in.
+### Alerts user if there is an appointment within 15 minutes of the user’s log-in.
 	found in LoginController.java line 125

-### Provide the ability to generate each  of the following reports:
+### Provides the ability to generate each  of the following reports:

 •   number of appointment types by month
 	Found in ReportsController.java